Updated: January 27, 2021

 When an employee's FMLA leave ends, the employee is entitled to be reinstated to the same or an equivalent position, with a few exceptions.

-In addition to the rights granted by the FMLA, employees in New York are entitled to time off for military family leave and adoption.
-The state also has a temporary disability insurance program, as explained below.
+In addition to the rights granted by the FMLA, some New York employees are entitled to paid temporary disability and paid family leave, as well as unpaid time off for military family leave and adoption leave.

 Employers with at least 20 employees must give time off to eligible employees who have a spouse who is a member of the National Guard, Reserves, or Armed Forces, and who is deployed during a period of military combat to a combat theater or combat zone of operations.
 Employers must grant employees up to ten days of leave while the employee's spouse is on leave during deployment.